 - MIE407H1S: Nuclear Reactor Theory and Design

-- MIE408H1S: Thermal & Mechanical Design of Nuclear Power Reactors
+- MIE408H1S: Thermal and Machine Design of Nuclear Power Reactors

 - AER507H1F: Introduction to Fusion Energy